Steve Moore (ice hockey): Civil lawsuit

 On March 28, 2008, Bertuzzi filed a lawsuit against Crawford, alleging that he was contractually obliged to obey Crawford and that therefore Crawford shares responsibility for the injury to Moore.
 In response, Crawford later stated that Bertuzzi acted in "direct disobedience" to orders from the bench to get off the ice before attacking Moore.
 On January 14, 2013, The Toronto Star reported that both Moore v.
 Bertuzzi, et al. and Bertuzzi v.
 Crawford would begin, after having been postponed several times, in April 2013.
-Both cases will be held in the Ontario Superior Court before a six-person jury.
+Both cases were held in the Ontario Superior Court before a six-person jury.

 On January 4, 2012, Bertuzzi dropped his third-party lawsuit against Crawford.
 In the month of October 2013, it was announced that the court date for Moore v.
 Bertuzzi, et al. will begin on September 8, 2014.
 On July 2, 2014, Moore's lawsuit was amended, seeking $68 million in damages, up from $38 million.
 On August 19, 2014, it was announced that an out-of-court settlement had been reached in Steve Moore's lawsuit.
 Terms of the settlement are confidential.

 Personal

 Steve Moore's older brother Mark, and younger brother, Dominic, all played four years at Harvard University.
 Because of their relative closeness in age, all three were able to play in the same year for Harvard during the 1999–2000 season.
 Dominic also went on to play in the NHL.

+After learning he could not return to hockey, Moore returned to school, attending Stanford University where he earned an MBA.
+He now works as a venture capital investor.
+Moore resides in the Greater Toronto area with his wife and three children.

+Activism

+After years battling with the physical aftermath of the incident and learning more about concussions, Moore created the Steve Moore Foundation in 2010.
+The organization helps put on the annual charity event, Smashfest, which raises funds for concussion research.
+They have also paired with other charities to help fund research for rare cancers.